eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Permisos

+A weighted security mechanism that determines whether or not a message is properly authorized by evaluating its signature(s) authority.

 * * *

 ### Podcasts EOS

+A set of EOS-related sites where new content is constantly being added to channels.
+This content can be in video, audio, or blog format.

 * * *

 ### Private Key

+A `private key` is a secret key used to sign transactions.
+In EOSIO, a private key's authority is determined by it's mapping to an EOSIO account name.

 * * *

 ### Proof of Work

+`Proof of Work` is a consensus mechanism used by many blockchains, most notably by Bitcoin.
+The miner of the next block is the first to solve a hashing problem.
+The difficulty of this problem increases as more hashing power attempts to solve this problem at the same time.
+The ever-increasing amount of work that has gone into a blockchain over time is what protects the chain's history.

 * * *

 ### Proxy

+The actual act of delegating your vote towards another account.
+If a user does not want, or have the available time, to research which Block Producers should receive their vote (but still wants to participate in voting), they can proxy their vote strength towards another account.

 * * *

 ### Public Key

+A publicly available key that can be authorized to permissions of an account and can be used to identify the origin transaction.
+A `public key` can be inferred from a signature.

 * * *

 ### Pull request

+`Pull requests` let you tell others about changes you've pushed to a branch in a repository on GitHub.

+Once a `pull request` is opened, you can discuss and review the potential changes with collaborators and add follow-up `commits` before your changes are merged into the base branch.

 * * *